 Raul Vasquez III: Originally from Seguin, Texas, Mr. Vasquez received a Bachelor of Music degree from Sam Houston State University in Huntsville, Texas.
-Mr. Vasquez is currently in his fifteenth year of teaching as a band director, twelve of which have been served in Humble ISD.
+Mr. Vasquez is currently in his sixteenth year of teaching as a band director, thirteen of which have been served in Humble ISD.
 Under the direction of Mr. Vasquez, the Sterling Middle School Honors Band received the first UIL Sweepstakes trophies in the schools history.

 Mr. Vasquez’s professional affiliations include Texas Music Educators Association along with Texas Bandmasters Association.
 While at SHSU, Mr. Vasquez also served as a member of Kappa Kappa Psi, the honorary band service fraternity.

 Mr. Vasquez lives in the area along with his children and is a proud member of the Humble community.

 Jennifer Leon is in her fourth year of teaching at RSMS and 16th year of teaching band.
 She previously taught at Riverwood Middle School in Humble ISD.
 Mrs. Leon holds a Bachelor’s Degree in Music Education from McNeese State University in Lake Charles, Louisiana, where she studied clarinet with Jan Scott and was Drum Major for the Pride of McNeese Marching Band for two years.
 While at McNeese State, she played Bb and Eb Clarinet with the Lake Charles Symphony.
 She earned a Master’s Degree in Music from the prestigious University of North Texas College of Music, where she studied clarinet with James Gillespie and has a secondary concentration in conducting under the leadership of Dennis Fisher.
 There she also attended the Conducting Collegium with Eugene Corporon and Jack Stamp.